inertia-unblocker/inertia-server/README.md

-# inertia-bare-server
+# inertia-server: Bare

-Bare server for the inertia-unblocker client
+This is the Bare server for Inertia.
+See more at https://github.com/tomphttp/bare-server-node/